-The PGR student quality assurance process aims to assure high levels of student satisfaction with doctoral research student provision and the delivery of the research outputs which the University expects from its PGR students (including timely submission of theses).
+The PGR student quality assurance process aims to assure high levels of student satisfaction with doctoral research student provision and the delivery of the research outputs which the University expects from its PGR students (including submission within the funded period).
 The biennial QA exercise identifies scope for improvement and measures progress against it, facilitates the agreement of enhancement priorities at a number of levels, enables the sharing of good practices, and promotes student engagement with quality assurance.

 Outputs of the process

 - Agreement of enhancement priorities (at department, faculty and university level).

 - New good practices communicated across the University.

 - Where minimum essential requirements are not being met, further dialogue occurs with possible escalation through the Faculty PGR Lead and recourse for a departmental visit

 - Where support or advice are requested, specific Faculty and Professional Service actions are disseminated and undertaken.